ankschoubey/old-blog/_posts/2021-12-04-angular-react-comparison.md

 Every angular project is structured similarly.

-CSS management is also better in angular.
+By default, CSS management is also better in angular.
 Every component has its own CSS.
-Parent components can have the same CSS namings and it would not affect child components unless specified (:host ::ng-deep)
+Parent components can have the same CSS namings and it would not affect child components unless specified (:host ::ng-deep).

+React can also do this by using css modules.